Our team

 She has extensive training and experience in Floortime and Social Cognition Therapy.
 Her focus is to support children and teens to be their best, functional, independent selves.

 Catherine works with her valued team of colleagues to provide a holistic, family-centred service.
-She works with children and teens in varied areas: developmental speech and language, Autism Spectrum, communication devices, social cognition and complex support needs.
+She works with children and teens in varied areas: developmental speech and language, Autism Spectrum, literacy support, communication devices, social cognition support and complex support needs.

 Juli Swarts, Speech Pathologist.
 Photo: Jonathan Wherrett.